Ganeshpuri

 It was India, 1993.

-On a cool mid-morning in the Ganeshpuri ashram, two hours from Mumbai, the ashram sprawled across what was once an empty plain, immaculately tendered, full of lush greenery and beautiful flora within its boundaries.
+On a cool mid-morning in the Ganeshpuri ashram, two hours from Mumbai, the ashram sprawled across what must have once been an empty expanse, now immaculately tendered, full of lush greenery and beautiful flora within its boundaries.

 I had no intention of going up to the guru to be blessed with her peacock feathers, a tradition that went back perhaps a hundred years or more, back to her own guru, Baba, and to his guru as well, Bhagawan, and even before then.
 I had already been “bopped” a day or two earlier.

-This passing down of knowledge and power from the enlightened teacher to a reverent, devoted, and humble student is one example of a sacred and beautiful spiritual relationship that makes up a “spiritual lineage”.
+This passing down of knowledge and power from the enlightened teacher to a reverent, devoted, and humble student is one example of a sacred and beautiful spiritual relationship that goes toward creating a “spiritual lineage”.

 It’s something that has taken place for centuries, foreign to most western appreciations, at least up until the early twentieth century when the great master Yogananda travelled to America, the first to bridge that continental divide, and B.K.S.
 Iyengar also brought his teachings to the west, and there are others too.

-Mahatma Gandhi was also a respected spiritual figure of course, and he was tutored by Yogananda as well.
+Mahatma Gandhi was also a respected spiritual figure of course, and he was tutored by Yogananda in spiritual ways as well.
 Forgive me for continuing on such esoteric subject matter!
 I love such things!

-Often, devoted communities sprang up around these genuinely enlightened souls, and locals supported them, and took care of them, and buildings and ashrams were built for them, and for their students so they could learn.
+Beautiful communities sometimes sprang up around these genuinely enlightened people, those devoted to them supported them and took care of their needs, buildings and ashrams were built for them, and students might have stayed so they could absorb the teachings, and follow the spiritual discipline that was needed.

-People recognised and felt what these “spiritual masters” had to offer, something beyond the ordinary, something tangible they could feel and notice a change within themselves, without having any doubt.
+People recognised and felt what these “spiritual masters” had to offer, something beyond the ordinary, something tangible they could feel within them, without there being any doubt, where a positive change would then be the result.
 These spiritual teachers, genuine in their intent, were treated as living treasures.

 So yes, in such cases, like with my guru then, it’s more than just an illusion, or someone taking advantage, or fraud.
-I had found someone genuine.
+I had found myself guided to someone genuine.

 It’s easy to be duped these days, and vigilance and having a healthy sense of scepticism are important qualities to have when starting off on any spiritual path.